the-akira/Flask-Library/README.md

 db.session.commit()
 ```

-Querying for users in the database:
+Querying for all users in the database:

 ```python
 >>> users = User.query.all()